4commerce-technologies-AG/midi-smtp-server/README.md

 ## Customizing the server

-MidiSmtpServer can be easy customized via subclassing.
+MidiSmtpServer can be easily customized via subclassing.
 Simply subclass the `MidiSmtpServer` class as given in the example above and re-define event handlers:

 ```ruby
   # event on CONNECTION